-Parameters Description Timeout Entry of the AMS timeout time in milliseconds.
-The timeout can be set to 2000 ms for AMS routers.
-If there is an error during the communication with the TwinCAT PLC (e.g. the PLC does not respond), the communication will be interrupted after that time and the driver status will be set to invalid.
-Refer to chapter Requirements (on page 8).
-Runtime systems This list displays all defined runtime systems (ID, Port and NetID).
+Parameter Description Runtime systems This list displays all defined runtime systems (ID, Port and NetID).
 In the variables the defined runtime systems are addressed via the ID.
 For this the ID is entered as Net address of the according variable.
-These Runtime systems have to be notified to the operating system with the TwinCAT software AMS-ROUTER or TcAmsRemoteMgr.exe.
+These Runtime systems have to be notified to the operating system with the TwinCAT software AMS-ROUTER or TcAmsRemoteMgr.exe .
 The settings can be changed with the buttons New , Edit and Delete .
-Identification contains symbol name Defines from where the variable addressing via symbol name receives its symbol information: Active: Symbol information come from the identification of the zenon variables.
-For this the symbol name must have the same prefix as the variable name; e.g.: S0Symbol name where S0 stands for Station number 0 .
-Inactive: Symbol information come from the variable names.
-Note: This setting is also considered for the online import.
-For details see Addressing (on page 24) chapter.
+Symbolic addressing via Defines from where the variable addressing via symbol name receives its symbol information.
+Selection by means of radio buttons: Variable name : Symbol information comes from the Name property of the variables ➤ Variable identification: Symbol information comes from the Identification property of the zenon variables.
+To do this, the symbol name must have the same prefix as the variable name.
+E.g.: S0Symbol name where S0 stands for Station number 0 .
+Symbolic address: Symbol information comes from the Symbolic address property of the variables.
+Default: Variable name Note: This setting is also considered for the online import.
+For details see Addressing (on page 23) chapter.
+Timeout Entry of the AMS timeout time in milliseconds.
+The timeout can be set to 2000 ms for AMS routers.
+Default: 2000 If there is an error during the communication with the TwinCAT PLC (e.g. the PLC does not respond), the communication will be interrupted after that time and the driver status will be set to invalid status.
+Refer to chapter Requirements (on page 8).
 New Opens the dialog to create a new runtime system.
+Edit Opens the dialog to edit the selected runtime system.
+Delete Deletes the selected runtime system from the list.